nvladimus/kekse/README.md

 ```

 ## Limitations
-- Kekse provide only a simplified interface to PyQt for rapid GUI building.
-The number of widget types and their formatting are very limited for simplicity.
+- Kekse provide only a simplified interface to PyQt5 for rapid GUI building.
+The number of widget types and their formatting are very limited.
 If you would like more advanced and professionally looking GUI, consider using full PyQt or [pyqtgraph](http://www.pyqtgraph.org/).
 - Only `QFormLayout()` is supported: widgets added in one column, in the order they are written in the code.
 - There are no assumptions about device functionality, it is entirely upon the user.